Professor Bob Smith

 About

-Dr Bob Smith’s work as a conservation scientist has mainly focused on identifying priority areas for conservation and designing protected area networks.
-Much of this work has involved leading long-running projects in Southern Africa and the UK, but Bob has worked on projects in 22 countries in Africa, Asia, Europe and South America.
+Professor Bob Smith is a conservation scientist and his work mainly focuses on conservation areas and designing nature recovery networks.
+Much of his research has involved leading long-running projects in Southern Africa and the UK, but Bob has worked on projects in 22 countries in Africa, Asia, Europe and South America.
+He is the Centre Lead of the E3 ‘Sharing Space for Nature’ initiative, an £8.3 million project focusing on wilding in East Kent, nature recovery in South East England and meeting global conservation area targets.

-Dr Smith's research also encompasses a broad range of conservation topics, including understanding spatial patterns of deforestation and human-wildlife conflict.
-In particular, Bob has published seminal work on the influence of corruption in conservation and the role of marketing in conservation.
+Professor Smith's research also encompasses a broad range of conservation topics, including wilding, understanding and mitigating human-wildlife conflict, Key Biodiversity Areas and conservation management effectiveness.
+He has published seminal work on the influence of corruption in conservation and the role of marketing in conservation.

-Dr Smith is also an Honorary Senior Fellow at the United Nations Environment Programme – World Conservation Monitoring Centre, the Founder of the Izele online conservation social network, on the Editorial Board of the journal Oryx and a member of the IUCN’s Species Survival Commission and World Commission on Protected Areas Joint Task Force on Biodiversity and Protected Areas.
+Bob is an Honorary Senior Fellow at the United Nations Environment Programme – World Conservation Monitoring Centre, the Founder of the Izele online conservation social network, on the Editorial Board of the journal Oryx and a member of the IUCN World Commission on Protected Areas.

-Dr Smith is a member of the Durrell Institute of Conservation and Ecology (DICE).
+Professor Smith is the Director of the Durrell Institute of Conservation and Ecology (DICE).

 Research interests